johnfraserss/ICS2O/Assignments/17 - Python - Conditionals/README.md

 Submissables
 ------------
+**UPDATE: DEC 14**

+Hand in your work to the IN drive.

+* If you have an odd numbered student number, then hand in "if001.py"
+* If you have an even numbered student number, then hand in "if002.py"

-Do **not** submit any of the work from this section.
-Your teacher will randomly choose a few programs to evaluate.
+~~Do **not** submit any of the work from this section.
+Your teacher will randomly choose a few programs to evaluate.~~

 Due Date(s)
 ----------
+**UPDATE: DEC 14**
+December 15th, 2015 to the IN drive

-Marking will begin on December 4th, 2015.
+~~Marking will begin on December 4th, 2015.~~

 #####Credits
 Some of the work here is based on the work written by Peter Beens found throughout [this website](http://www2.beens.org/ics/python)